 I had expected that internal links above-the fold would have a higher click through rate than links below the fold because they are the first links to be seen and they are the only links that every website visitor who lands on the page sees.

-Unsurprisingly, links past the 50% scroll range had progressively lower CTR as visitors drop out of the page before reaching this part.
+Unsurprisingly, links past the 50% scroll range had progressively lower CTR as visitors gradually exit the page.

 There was some increase in CTR for links at the very bottom of the page as opposed to those in the 50-90% range.
 This is likely because visitors habitually view the end of the page to see related posts.
 Plus, visitors who do read the entire blog post have something to read next.